 Intrusion detection engine

-Featuring an integrated intrusion detection (IDS) engine based on Sourcefire's Snort, the single most widely deployed intrusion detection and prevention technology in the world, Cisco Meraki security appliances protect your network against malicious entities and threats.
+Featuring an integrated intrusion detection and prevention (IDS / IPS) engine based on Sourcefire's Snort, the single most widely deployed intrusion detection and prevention technology in the world, Cisco Meraki security appliances protect your network against malicious entities and threats.
 Using a combination of signature, protocol and anomaly-based inspection methods ensures ironclad security for your network.
 Leveraging the Cisco Meraki cloud management platform, threat signatures are automatically updated, keeping security always up-to-date.

 Identity-based and device-aware security

 Device-aware access controls enable administrators to ensure the appropriate level of network access for each class of devices.
 Layer 7 device fingerprints automatically detect and classify Apple iOS, Android, Windows, Mac OS, and other clients.
 These fingerprints are integrated into Cisco Meraki firewalls and wireless APs, so that administrators can, for example, apply firewall rules specific to iPads in a Bring Your Own Device (BYOD) network.

 Cisco Meraki security appliances feature a powerful category-based content filter, which matches content against millions of URLs in dozens of categories.
 The Cisco Meraki content filtering engine features native Active Directory integration to apply access controls specific to each class of users.
 Content lists and application signatures are updated dynamically from the cloud, so that security policies remain up to date even as content and applications change.